Films and Videos

 Drinking Water (1945), from NLM's Public Health Film Goes to War

 NLM historical films and videos are administered by the Historical Audiovisuals Program.

 - Digital Collections

-- Guides to the Historical Audiovisuals Collection
+- How to Search the Historical Audiovisuals Collection

 - How to Access and Use Films and Videos

 - Crediting the U.S. National Library of Medicine